metayeti/YABS.js/README.md

 Note that `-debug` is not the actual variable, but an entry defined in the `"variables"` entry inside sources listing of the build instructions JSON.
 This entry defines the variables and their values used for this build.

+Note that the preprocessor can be a little finicky, for example it will fail when encountering undefined variables.

 Another feature you can use with the preprocessor are external file includes:

 ```JS